Profile picture

 Nils Schöneberg

-Currently (as of October 2022) I am a postgraduate researcher at ICCUB specialized in deriving bounds from combinations of various probes in order to constrain the current cosmological standard model and extensions thereof, especially in the context of the Hubble and S8 tensions.
-Before that, I have been working in the group of Julien Lesgourgues at the RWTH Aachen University as a PhD student, and my doctoral thesis titled "Anomalies in cosmological data and probes of the dark sector" has been released in 2021.
+Currently (as of June 2025) I am a postgraduate researcher at the USM (Universitätssternenwarte) of the LMU Munich specialized in deriving bounds from combinations of various probes in order to constrain the current cosmological standard model and extensions thereof, especially in the context of the Hubble and S8 tensions.
+Before that, I have been working as a post-doc in the group of Licia Verde at the ICCUB in Barcleona (2021-2024), and before that in the group of Julien Lesgourgues at the RWTH Aachen University as a PhD student.
+My doctoral thesis titled "Anomalies in cosmological data and probes of the dark sector" has been released in 2021.

 My research is structured along four main topics, all of which aid in the underlying goal of constraining the standard model and its extensions: